rust-project-primer/book/src/testing/readme.md

 # Testing

-Testing is the process of ensuring that code is correct.
-It can be done manually, but typically it is done in an automated way because it is cheaper over the long run.
-There are even some development paradigms that use tests as the primary artifacts of development, such as [Test-Driven Development][tdd].
+Testing is the process of verifying that code is correct.
+It can be done manually, but automated testing is cheaper over the long run because the same checks run on every change without human effort.
+Some development paradigms, like [Test-Driven Development][tdd], go further and use tests as the primary artifacts that drive design.

 ## Why Tests are Needed

-Having rigid tests ensures three things:

-1. Features are implemented and work correctly for all inputs, expected or unexpected.
-2. Features that are correct now don't break in the future.
-3. In the case of missing documentation, tests are often the only thing close to documenting how code is intended to be used.

-Having thorough tests makes development more pleasant (and speedy), because it allows developers to implement new features or refactor code, without having to worry about accidentally breaking existing functionality and only finding out when the code is deployed.
-But this is only possible when there is a reasonable test coverage.

-If you look at some of the most widely deployed and robust software, it tends to have one thing in common: there is an extensive set of tests for it.
-It goes so far that some projects charge a fee to get the tests.
-For example, SQLite, the most widely deployed database, is open-source.
-But the developers charge for access to the private test suite.
+Thorough tests give you three things: confidence that features work correctly for both expected and unexpected inputs, protection against regressions when code changes, and, when documentation is lacking, a form of executable specification that shows how code is intended to be used.

+This matters for development speed.
+With good test coverage, developers can implement new features or refactor code without worrying about silently breaking existing functionality.
+Without it, bugs surface only in production.

+The most robust software tends to have the most extensive tests.
+SQLite, the most widely deployed database, is a good example: the source code is free and open-source, but the developers charge for access to their test suite.
+This reflects a practical insight — for a database that must guarantee data integrity across billions of deployments, the value lies not in the code itself but in the tests that make it safe to change.
+SQLite has 100% branch coverage and millions of test cases.

 ## How Tests are Written

-Tests are often divided into different categories:

-1. Unit tests test small units of code.
-They often have access to the private internal state of the code.
-Every unit test tests exactly one feature.
-2. Integration tests test the code from an outside perspective, they don't have access to the internal state of the code.
-They often don't test individual features, but functionality as a whole.

-Typically, the aim is to have many unit tests, to make sure the features work, and have some integration tests that tie the system together as a whole.
-Ideally, running unit tests does not require external dependencies, but integration tests might.

-Another advantage of writing tests early is that it influences the system design to be in such a way that it is easy to test.

-Rust has another category of tests: documentation tests.
-In Rust, documentation can include code examples, and Cargo will test these as well.
-This ensures that documentation does not inadvertently get out of date, for example by changing interfaces.
+Tests are typically divided into unit tests and integration tests.
+Unit tests exercise small pieces of code in isolation, often with access to private internals, and each test verifies a single behavior.
+Integration tests exercise the code from the outside, without access to internals, and verify that components work together correctly.
+The aim is to have many fast unit tests for individual behaviors and a smaller set of integration tests that tie the system together.
+Writing tests early influences the system design toward code that is easy to test.

+Rust adds a third category: documentation tests.
+Code examples in doc comments are compiled and executed by `cargo test`, which ensures that documentation stays in sync with the code.
+If an interface changes in a way that breaks a doc example, the test suite catches it.

 ## What this Chapter Covers